-A very common pair of questions we get asked by e-mail and on the telephone are these:
+The two most common questions we get asked by e-mail and on the telephone are below:

 What does a remap consist of, and how are they fitted?

 When you choose an Evolution Chips installer and book your vehicle in, they will be performing 2 of the following 3 phases of work on your vehicle when it arrives...